SESYNC-ci/online-data-with-R-lesson/docs/_slides/exercise.md

 Identify the name of the census variable in the table of ACS variables whose label includes "COUNT OF THE POPULATION".
-Next, use the Census API to collect the data for this variable, for every county in the U.S. state with FIPS code '24', into a data frame. *Bonus*: Create a visualization of your choice.
+Next, use the Census API to collect the data for this variable, for every county in Maryland (FIPS code 24) into a data frame. *Bonus*: Create a visualization of your choice.

 ### Exercise 2